 This story gets more interesting when you find out that there was also a Japanese edition titled SF Visual Magazine Monthly Starlog.
 In 1978, the title was licensed by the American publisher (O’Quinn Studios) to a Japanese publisher (Tsurumoto Room Co.) and went on for an indeterminate amount of time (any help locating a record of the Japanese edition would be greatly appreciated) with a mix of imported and homegrown content.

 Yamato fans will surely recognize 1978 as the year the saga hit the big time, so it would stand to reason that the Japanese Starlog ought to have plenty of Yamato coverage.
 In fact, this was NOT the case since the magazine was devoted first and foremost to live-action and literary SF.
-So it wasn’t until two years later in issue 24 (October 1980) that Yamato – and anime in general – finally earned editorial attention.
+So it wasn’t until two years later in issue 24 (October 1980, published in September) that Yamato – and anime in general – finally earned editorial attention.
 That was the year of Be Forever and Mobile Suit Gundam, both of which represented a juggernaut that could no longer be ignored.

 And thus it was that, slowly and grudgingly, the editors had to finally acknowledge that the phenomenon was worthy of an 8-page article.
 As you will see, they went into it with an obvious bias, certain that this flash would leave the pan in due time.
 The advantage of hindsight makes fretful accounts like this great fun to read decades later.